CsarCruz/lospandas/README.md

 What is the distribution of views across different video categories, such as music, comedy, or gaming?

 How does the language used in the video title and description affect the number of views or engagement metrics?

-What are the main trends in each country according to their categories?

-What is going to be the revenue in 2023?

 Rough Breakdown of Tasks: